eth-sri/eth-sri.github.io/_newsposts/2022-09-11-workshop-DSSS-22.md

 ---

-[]() Workshop on Dependable and Secure Software Systems: The aim of the workshop is to provide insight into the latest research advances in the area by hosting leading scientists who will present the latest and most advanced methods for addressing this fundamental challenge.
+[]() Workshop on Dependable and Secure Software Systems: Hosting leading scientists who will present the latest research and most advanced methods for addressing this fundamental challenge.
 See [website](https://www.sri.inf.ethz.ch/workshop2022) for details.